prof-rossetti/intro-to-python/notes/python/errors.md

 if choice in options:
     print("YOU CHOSE", choice)
 else:
-    raise ValueError("OOPS - Please type 'rock', or 'paper', or 'scissors' (without using using quotation marks).")
+    raise ValueError("OOPS - Please type 'rock', or 'paper', or 'scissors'.")
 ```

 ### Defining and Raising Custom Errors